Text by Nina Ludolphi

 Çiğ köfte, literally meaning raw meatballs, no longer contain raw meat due to hygiene regulations.
 The now vegan bulgur mixture is kneaded by hand and formed into small, spicy patties.
 It is usually served with lavaş (thin dough wrap), iceberg lettuce, and nar ekşisi (thick pomegranate molasses).
 Its bright orange color hails from the tomato and pepper paste and various spices mixed into the bulgur base, most notably the spicy red and black pepper flakes from the southeast of Turkey.
 Traditionally, the first köfte is savoured immediately, wrapped in a leaf of green lettuce and sprinkled with a bit of lemon juice while waiting for the vendor to finish preparing the rest of your order.

 Roasted kestane (chestnuts) may be traditional winter foodstuff in Europe, but here in Istanbul they are one of the most common street snacks.
 Turkey is one of the top three worldwide chestnut producers with an annual harvest of more than 60,000 tons, and it shows, with a vendor to be found every few meters or so on İstiklal Caddesi.
-A simple and delicious cold day snack, the chestnuts are roasted on a small hot plate integrated into the vendor’s cart, then left to cool down, or, if you prefer, served hot in a little paper bag for a few liras.
+A simple and delicious cold day snack (click here for other cold weather treats of Istanbul), the chestnuts are roasted on a small hot plate integrated into the vendor’s cart, then left to cool down, or, if you prefer, served hot in a little paper bag for a few liras.

 When visiting Eminönü, keep your eyes open for the lokma carts by the Spice Bazaar.
 These fried-dough delicacies, doused in syrup and sprinkled with ground pistachios can easily satisfy your afternoon sweet tooth, and then some.
 The traditional dessert is best enjoyed when freshly made, though make sure not to burn your tongue on the piping hot pastry.